-When using rodent baits, it is critical that you have a bait with high acceptance, which FirstStrike by Lipha Tech accomplishes.
+When using rodent baits, you must have a bait with high acceptance, which FirstStrike by Lipha Tech accomplishes.
 FirstStrike Rodent Bait is a soft bait that does well in rodent acceptance.
-It is especially useful when there are other food sources that would compete with a rodent bait.
-These soft pouches may be used on vertical or horizontal rods inside tamper-resistant bait stations and allow the enticing aroma to attract the rodents.
+It is especially useful when other food sources compete with a rodent bait.
+These soft pouches may be used on vertical or horizontal rods inside tamper-resistant bait stations, allowing the enticing aroma to attract the rodents.
 First Strike Soft Bait with difethialone is a single feed bait, giving you quick results.
 Rodents receive a lethal dose in one night's feeding, with the first dead rodents appearing four or five days after feeding

 - Works quickly in high infestation areas